IGSWRP/starwarsrp/gamemode/modules/character/README.md

 It shows players online recruits and other players in their regiment.

-Players are able to promote and demote players that are a lower rank than themselves.
+Players are able to promote and demote players if they are:

-Promoting a player who is in a regiment will increment their rank.
+* CL2+
+* Lower than their own rank
+* In their regiment

+### Promotion

+* Increments their rank unless there is no higher rank available
-Promoting recruits will set them to a Stormtrooper Private.
+* Sets recruits to Stormtrooper Private
+* Checks and updates their model if they no longer have that model available
+* Updates their Max HP

+### Demotion

+* Decreases their rank unless they are a recruit
-Demoting a player who is in a regiment will decrease their rank, and strip any weapons they shouldn't have access to anymore.
+* Strips any weapons they shouldn't have access to anymore
+* Sets the player to recruit if they are the minimum rank (e.g. Private)
+* Checks and updates their model if they no longer have that model available
+* Updates their Max HP

-Demoting a player below the minimum rank (e.g. demoting a Private) will set them to Recruit.
+### Demoting a player below the minimum rank (e.g. demoting a Private) will set them to Recruit.

 Q: Why can admins not bypass the rank and regiment restrictions?